thoughtsunificator/manifesto/README.md

 - Think about the stack from the very bottom of it up to the highest heights (is it extensible? can it be easily debugged?).
 - Making software is good, maintaining them alive is even better.
 Learn from the past by looking at the state of other OSS projects and what can be done (better) to things afloat.
 - Any software attempting to "solve" a problem bigger than himself should never be trusted in the first place.
 I consider Swiss Army knife softwares as evil.
+- Source code is certainly, without any doubt, NOT a reasonable replacement for documentation.

 What about you?
 What's your manifesto?